Oxford and Cambridge Computer Science Interview Questions

 That concludes our guide to the Computer Science interview questions at Oxford and Cambridge.
 While everything we’ve covered here serves as a solid foundation, it’s just the beginning of your research and preparation.
 Your next steps should include continuing to revise the subject knowledge required for Computer Science and starting to practice through mock interviews.
 Taking part in multiple mock interviews, ideally with someone you’re not familiar with, will help you improve your technique and ease any nerves ahead of the actual interview.

 Remember, start your preparation long before you get your invitation – preparing in three weeks or less will put you at a great disadvantage compared to other applicants.
 While there are many tasks to juggle in the months leading up to December, it’s crucial to manage your time well and ensure every part of your application (including your school work) is strong enough to compete with the top 10% of Oxbridge applicants.
+These questions may also come up in Imperial College London Computer Science interviews, though not all applicants will need to attend one of these.

 If you’re finding it difficult to start this preparation or feel your current preparation methods aren’t effective, UniAdmissions has a proven track record of boosting interview performance and getting more students into Oxbridge than any other program on average.
 Our Computer Science Preparation Programme is designed to help students with not only their interviews but their MAT/TMUA, Personal Statement and general application tasks, too.
 We’ve had ten years of experience getting over 500 hundred students into Oxford and Cambridge, so our programmes are proven to work!